MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_DEMO.md

 28. In the **ErrorHandlingExample - Microsoft Visual Studio** window, On the **FILE** menu, click **Save All**.

-29. In the profile selection menu for debugging, select the **Production** environment.
+29. In the **ErrorHandlingExample - Microsoft Visual Studio** window, click the arrow next to the run button, and then select **Production**.​

 30. In the **ErrorHandlingExample - Microsoft Visual Studio** window, on the **DEBUG** menu, click **Start Debugging**.

 31. In **Microsoft Edge**, click the number **16**.
-     > **Note**: The browser displays the number that 16 can be divided without modulo.
-The number of times this page was viewed is shown below it.
+     > **Note**: The browser displays the numbers that 16 can be divided to without leaving a remainder and below it, the number of times this number was searched.

 32. In **Microsoft Edge**, click **Close**.